RaghaniSebastien/Identity-Card-Scanner/README.md

 <br>
 We can simply add conditions that when several classes are detected, it saves the images, parse the extracted informations on it and triggers some automations like :
 - Authenfication of users on a website
-- Compare name and faces to those in law enforcement databases
+- Compare name and faces to those in law enforcement databases (police identity control)
 - Allow entrance to a secured building to specific people
 - Autorize payments through id verification
 <br>